Shivter14/Shivtanium/README.md

 The format is easy to understand just by looking at a theme located in: `C\Shivtanium\resourcepacks\init\themes\`

-It's even easier to create sprites, it's just raw ASCII art located in: `C\Shivtanium\resourcepacks\init\sprites\` The sprite loader automatically detects the width of the sprite.
+It's even easier to create sprites, it's just raw ASCII art located in: `C\Shivtanium\resourcepacks\init\sprites\` The sprite loader automatically detects and assigns the width of loading sprites.
 ## Customization
 The display dimensions can be changed in `ssvm.cww` value `mode`.

 The OS name seen in SSVM can be changed in `C\SSVM.cww`.

 And of course, the `ShivtaniumOS.sstfs` filesystem can be modified with knowledge of the Shivtanium Programming Language.
-## How can i write applications for Shivtanium?
+## How can i write `.sst` applications for Shivtanium?
 Applications are written in the Shivtanium Programming Language which is interpreted.
 More info about it will be revealed soon.
+## How can i create interactive batch scripts compatible with Shivtanium?
+With the help of the Shivtanium Library.
+More info about it will also be revealed soon.